Steak & Kale Salad

 - Mustard, Dijon - 2 tsp

-Make dressing - Whisk together balsamic vinegar, Dijon, maple syrup, and cooking oil.
-Season to taste with salt and pepper.
+Make dressing - Add balsamic vinegar, Dijon, and oil to sour cream.
+Whisk together.
 (Can be done up to 5 days ahead)

 Heat a grill pan or skillet over medium-high heat.
 Add cooking oil and then steak to heated oil.
 Sear for 3 to 6 minutes on each side (closer to 3 for medium-rare and closer to 6 for more well done meat).
 Remove from heat, cover in foil, and let rest for at least 10 minutes before slicing across the grain (i.e. perpendicular to the fibers).

-Toss dressing with kale leaves, walnuts, dried cranberries, pepitas, and leftover roasted sweet potatoes.
-Top with sliced steak.
+Toss dressing with kale leaves, walnuts, dried cranberries, and leftover roasted sweet potatoes.
+Top with sliced steak and crumbled goat cheese.
 Enjoy!